hymson/DnaSequence/README.md

 # DnaSequence

-One of mine Java projects from Uni, for counting DNA sequence from input file.
+One of my Java projects from Uni, for counting DNA sequence from input file.

 ![](BioSequence.jpg)